IIIF/cookbook-recipes/recipe/0005-image-service/index.md

 ## Implementation Notes

-This property may attach to any IIIF resource type.
+This property may attach to any IIIF resource type, and requires the use of `id` and `type`.
 The annotation structure follows that of the [Simplest Manifest - Image][0001] recipe.
 Within the `body` of the image annotation, specify the IIIF Image API service using the `service` property.
-The (required) `id` of the service is the base URI of the associated IIIF Image API service.
+The service's `id` property is the base URI of that IIIF Image API service.

-The `type` property is also required, to tell the client what version of the Image API (1, 2, or 3) you are referencing.
+The `type` tells the client what version of the IIIF Image API (1, 2, or 3) you are referencing.
 Values for `type` are defined in [the Presentation API][prezi3].

 Version 3 of the IIIF Presentation specification permits using these properties in their version 2 format: `@id` and `@type`.
 The latter property includes values for compatibility with other IIIF APIs.
 See [the specification](https://iiif.io/api/presentation/3.0/#service) for more information.